ajoh504/Automate-The-Boring-Stuff-Exercises/README.md

 # Automate-The-Boring-Stuff-Exercises
-A repository containing all of my code from the exercises in Al Sweigart's book Automate the Boring Stuff With Python
+A repository containing all of my code from the exercises in Al Sweigart's book, Automate the Boring Stuff With Python.

 A big thank you to the author for the resources contained in his book.
 A link to the free ebook and can be found here: https://automatetheboringstuff.com/
 The book can also be purchased from No Starch Press: https://nostarch.com/automatestuff2